This post was most recently updated on February 3rd, 2023

 It is also important to note that under the new tax regime, deductions and exemptions are not available.
 However, taxpayers can claim a standard deduction of INR 52,500 for salary income and INR 40,000 for pension income.

 If you want to save maximum tax then go for the old tax regime as it offers tax savings instruments using which you can save maximum tax.
-The new tax regime is for those people who do not want to put their money into tax savings instruments.

-How do I use salary to tax calculator?
+How do I use Salary to Tax Calculator?

 Effective FY 2020-21; you have 2 options for tax filings i.e. New tax regime and Old tax regime.
 Depending on which tax regime you opt for, your tax will be calculated accordingly.